NathanRSmith/blogposts/posts/django-extra-views.md

 This may seem like a lot of steps, but forms handle much of the common form handling tasks that would be a waste of time to reimplement for every form page.
 Once the developer gets used to this pattern and familiar with the [FormView](http://ccbv.co.uk/projects/Django/1.6/django.views.generic.edit/FormView/) class, basic form handling is a breeze.

-Eventually a client is gonna want to edit multiple things at once.
+Eventually a client is going to want to edit multiple things at once.
 It is fairly straightforward to hack FormView to handle 2 or even 3 forms, and often this is desired when the forms are different.
 But what if the client wants to be able to edit an arbitrary amount of items simultaneously?
 Enter [django-extra-views](https://github.com/AndrewIngram/django-extra-views) and, specifically, FormSetView and ModelFormSetView.

 The [django-extra-views](https://github.com/AndrewIngram/django-extra-views) package is installable via pip as a regular python package.
 It has no dependencies and works for Django 1.3 or higher.
 Inside of the package are a number of incredibly useful cbv's and mixins that probably should be included in the Django core.